Kharlton Belmar: Sporting Kansas City/Swope Park Rangers

 Belmar moved to USL side Swope Park Rangers on December 19, 2016.
 On September 15, 2017, Belmar earned a move to Swope Park's Major League Soccer parent club Sporting Kansas City.
 He made his debut as a late substitute against the Houston Dynamo on October 11, 2017.

 Nashville SC

 After his option was declined by Sporting Kansas City at the end of their 2018 season, Belmar signed with USL Championship side Nashville SC ahead of their 2019 season.

 Sacramento Republic

 On December 12, 2019, Belmar moved to USL Championship side Sacramento Republic ahead of their 2020 season.
 Belmar was released by Sacramento following the 2021 season.

 Colorado Springs Switchbacks

 Belmar joined Colorado Springs Switchbacks FC on December 28, 2021.

 Richmond Kickers

 On February 9, 2023, Belmar signed with USL League One side Richmond Kickers.

+Charlotte Independence

+Belmar moved to USL League One's Charlotte Independence on March 13, 2024.

 International career

 Belmar was born in the United States and is of Grenadian descent.
 He was called up to represent the Grenada national team on 16 March 2021.
 On 25 March, he made his international debut for Grenada in a World Cup qualifier against El Salvador.